-RoboCup RoboCup Changes and Comments RC-12.6: A player is temporarily sent off the field after receiving its second yellow card.
-Temporary The player may return to the game on the next game interrupt, but no less Sent-Off than 2 minutes after being temporarily sent off.
+RoboCup RoboCup Changes and Comments RC-12.6.1: A player is temporarily sent off the field after any of its team members or Temporary robots receives a second yellow card.
+If the second yellow card is given to a Sent-Off player, this player must be removed.
+If the second yellow card is given to a team member, the team may choose which player is to be removed.
+The player may return to the game on the next game interrupt, but no less than 2 minutes after being temporarily sent off.
+The counting of the yellow cards is reset after a player is given a 2 minutes off penalty.

-RoboCup RoboCup Changes and Comments RC-12.6: Sending-Off Offences A robot player or human team member is shown the red card and sent off for the remainder of the game if it commits any of the following offences: • is guilty of serious foul play, especially when exhibiting behaviour considered to be reckless and rude, or presenting a threat to other robots, human team members, the referees, and the audience • spits at an opponent or any other person • denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this applies only to human team members) • is guilty of violent conduct • uses offensive, insulting or abusive language • crashes at high speed with the field safety boundary or Goal causing substantial damages on it • crashes at high speed with any other robot causing visible and substantial damage on it
+RoboCup RoboCup Changes and Comments RC-12.6.2: Sending-Off Offences A robot player or human team member is shown the red card and sent off for the remainder of the game if it commits any of the following offences: • is guilty of serious foul play, especially when exhibiting behaviour considered to be reckless and rude, or presenting a threat to other robots, human team members, the referees, and the audience • spits at an opponent or any other person • denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this applies only to human team members) • is guilty of violent conduct • uses offensive, insulting or abusive language • crashes at high speed with the field safety boundary or Goal causing substantial damages on it crashes at high speed with any other robot causing visible and substantial damage on it its team is punished with a third "2 minutes off" penalty